Reconstructing Context with Sequence Models

 That’s where sequence models come in.
 They’re like LEGO sets that not only give you the pieces but also keep track of how you assemble them, preserving the structure of the story.

 In this lesson, we will explore sequence models that capture order and context.
-We will look at convolutional neural networks (CNNs) for local patterns, recurrent neural networks (RNNs) for memory, and long short-term memory networks (LSTMs) for overcoming RNN limitations.
+We will understand convolutional neural networks (CNNs) for local patterns, recurrent neural networks (RNNs) for memory, and long short-term memory networks (LSTMs) for overcoming RNN limitations.
 Clear analogies and simple math will show how these models support modern generative AI.

 Why sequence models?